joewatt95/lambdacplus/README.md

         - `parser.ml` contains some functions and boilerplate code tying the lexer and grammar together.
 This provides an interface which we use to parse our language.
-    - `kernel` contains all the important stuff, like normalization and type checking.
-Basically everything that happens after parsing can be found here.
+    - `kernel` contains all the important stuff for evaluating expressions and statements.
+These include normalization, type checking and context management using de bruijn indices.
         - `ast.ml` contains our internal AST.
 Unlike the one in `lib/parsing`, this uses de bruijn indices for variables, rather than strings.
 It also has some utilities, like for comparing equality of beta normal forms.